tldr-pages/tldr/CLIENT-SPECIFICATION.md

 tldr-pages consists of multiple _pages_ - each of which describes a specific command.

 ### Platform
 Pages are grouped by platform.
 A platform is an operating system.
 For example, `windows`, `linux`, `osx`.
-The special platform `common` contains pages for commands that work identically across all platforms.
+The special platform `common` contains pages for commands that work identically across more than 1 platform.

+If a page is common across multiple platforms, but slightly differently on a given platform, then the page is still stored in `common`, but a copy tailored for the differing platform is placed in that platform's specific folder.

+For example, if the command `foo` is common to `mac`, `windows`, and `linux` but functions differently on `windows`, then the main page will be stored in `common`, and a copy will be placed in `windows` that's altered to match the different functionality.

 ## Command-Line Interface